Suraj-Bhor/100-Days-of-ML-Code/README.md

 ## Day 82: 29<sup>th</sup> June 2020: Figuring out what to do next
 * Making certain changes in the plan to get more used to the practical aspects of DL/ML.

+## Day 83: 30<sup>th</sup> June 2020: Figuring out what to do next
+* Making certain changes in the plan to get more used to the practical aspects of DL/ML.